dkesada/dbnR/README.md

 The main functionality of the package is running and working.
 In order of importance, the next objectives are:

-  - To add the possibility of giving evidence in each step of the forecasting.
-This is useful when you want to fix the values of some variables in the future or when you know beforehand what values are they going to take.
   - To add an automatically generated shiny interface of the net.
 This makes interacting with the network easier and allows for simulation prototypes.